swgoldtw/see-uk-soon/src/content/article/en/q7p4zx.md

 lang: "en"
 ---

-## 91% of Britons Are Satisfied with Their Cuisine
+## 91% of Britons Are Satisfied with Their Own Cuisine

 <div class="img-row">
   <figure>